 To help you remember, think of methionine as “meat-thionine” and keep it to a minimum.

 Think of folate as foilage, and then you’ll know what makes you better.

-To get well and reduce homocysteine, you want more foilage and less meat which means:
+To get well and reduce homocysteine, you want more foliage and less meat which means:

-Body builders and gym rats who supplement with some of those protein shakes with high amounts of methionine and glutamine are really putting themselves at risk for the excitatory effects of these compounds, as well as high homocysteine.
+Bodybuilders and gym rats who supplement with some of those protein shakes that contain high amounts of methionine and glutamine are really putting themselves at risk for the excitatory effects of these compounds, as well as high homocysteine.
 This is because when you eat methionine-rich foods (which are mainly animal protein), your body converts the methionine into homocysteine.

 Be careful not to misinterpret my point here.
-Methionine is an essential amino acid that we need for healthy formation of cartilage and may also help with hair and nails, however there’s a super fine line between normal healthy amounts and too much!
-We, as a nation, err on TOO MUCH and that should be common sense to you based upon the protein rich diet we consume.
+Methionine is an essential amino acid that we need for the healthy formation of cartilage and may also help with hair and nails, however, there’s a super fine line between normal healthy amounts and too much!
+We, as a nation, err on TOO MUCH and that should be common sense to you based upon the protein-rich diet we consume.

 Sulfur burps happen when hydrogen sulfide gas forms as a result of sulfur-reducing bacteria in your stomach.
 But the question could then be asked, what is creating all the sulfur in your gut?
 It’s from proteins in your gut that are sulfur-based, such as:

-The belching in this particular case, is not related to a poor diet, it could actually from the dangerously high levels of homocysteine (a sulfur-based compound) and the gas has to come out somehow.
+The belching in this particular case is not related to a poor diet, it could actually be from the dangerously high levels of homocysteine (a sulfur-based compound) and the gas has to come out somehow.
 So the higher the homocysteine, the more sulfur you make.